 1-2 What are retroviruses?

 They are a group of viruses which are unique in nature as they have a special enzyme called reverse transcriptase.
 This enzyme enables HIV to introduce its own genes into the nucleus of the host cell.
 The host cell is then instructed to produce millions of new copies of the virus.
 These are released into the bloodstream and can then infect other cells.
-Retroviruses usually cause long periods of silent infection before signs of disease appear.
+Retroviruses usually cause long periods of silent infection before signs and symptoms of disease appear.